Make March New Year Again!

 All cool with Caesar’s Calendar and his Leap Year, right?
 But here’s the kicker, folks: not everyone hopped on the Julian Calendar bandwagon.
 Picture this – for centuries, people across the map kept marching to their own calendar beats.
 It was like a global dance party, but everyone had their unique rhythm.

-Fast forward to the grand entrance of the Gregorian Calendar.
-In 1582, Pope Gregory XIII rolled out the ultimate calendar glow-up.
+Then, BAM—1582 rolls in, and Pope Gregory XIII drops the Gregorian Calendar like it’s the hottest new track.
 It was like the remix of all remixes.
 The Gregorian Calendar fine-tuned things even more, syncing up with the solar year like a dance crew hitting every move in perfect harmony.

 So, after ages of celebrating New Year’s at different times, the Gregorian Calendar became the global headliner.
 It’s the calendar we’re grooving with today, making sure the world parties in sync.
 And that, my friends, is how we went from Romulus’ lunar love to a global countdown on January 1st.
 Time’s a wild ride, isn’t it?